-Vermont's allocations for 2023 are about \$7.33 million in CDBG funds to be used for housing, economic development, public facilities and services, \$3.03 million in HOME funds to be used for housing, and \$697,788 in ESG funds to be used for emergency shelter and rapid rehousing for persons experiencing homelessness.
+Vermont's estimated allocations for 2024 are \$7.3 million in CDBG funds to be used for housing, economic development, public facilities and services, \$3 million in HOME funds to be used for housing, and \$700,000 in ESG funds to be used for emergency shelter and rapid rehousing for persons experiencing homelessness.
 The VCDP estimates an additional \$200,000 in CDBG program income.

-Vermont's allocation from the National Housing Trust Fund for 2023 is about \$3.066 million.
+Vermont's estimated allocation from the National Housing Trust Fund for 2024 is \$3 million.
 This resource will be used according to Vermont's HTF allocation plan, to meet the housing needs of extremely low-income households.

-CDBG, HOME and ESG will be used strategically to address priority needs and leverage other federal, State, and local resources.
-These include federal low-income housing tax credits.
-The State's LIHTC program is administered by the Vermont Housing Finance Agency (VHFA) in accordance with Vermont's Qualified Allocation Plan (QAP).
-The QAP closely reflects the priorities, goals and strategies of the Consolidated Plan.
+CDBG, HOME and ESG will be used strategically to address priority needs and leverage other federal, State, and local resources, including federal low-income housing tax credits.

+The State's LIHTC program is administered by the Vermont Housing Finance Agency (VHFA) in accordance with Vermont's Qualified Allocation Plan (QAP) which closely reflects the priorities, goals and strategies of the Consolidated Plan.

 A significant source for non-housing community development is equity generated by New Market Tax Credits which are utilized by Evernorth Rural Ventures, a qualified community development enterprise.
 Both VHFA and Evernorth sit on the Vermont Housing Council and the Consolidated Plan Advisory Board ensuring close coordination.
 Additional resources that may be leveraged to support the goals of the Consolidated Plan include Section 8, McKinney-Vento, Vermont Housing and Conservation Trust and matching funds.